aleksiliu/FitnessPlanner/README.md

 # Fitness Planner

 Fitness Planner is a personalized workout generator built with Astro, React, and TypeScript.
-It uses AI to create custom fitness plans based on user input.
+It uses AI (Google Gemini) to create custom fitness plans based on user input.

 ## Features